-The Alexander Arms rifle functions by means of direct blow back.
+The Alexander Arms rifle functions by means of gas operated short recoil.
 When the rifle has a magazine of ammunition in place the bolt can be pulled open by means of the charging handle and then released to feed a round of ammunition into the rifles chamber.
-The final movement of the bolt allows the hammer to contact the firing pin upon pulling the trigger.
+The final movement of the bolt rotates the bolt head to lock this component into the barrel extension and retracts the bolt head so that the firing pin may reach the primer.

-If the rifle is now aimed at a target and the safety is released, pulling the trigger allows the hammer to impact the spring loaded firing pin which in turn ignites the cartridge primer.
+If the rifle is now aimed at a target and the safety is released, pulling the trigger allows the hammer to impact the free floating firing pin which in turn ignites the cartridge primer.
 The flash of flame generated from the primer will now pass to the main cartridge charge which in turn burns with the release of a large volume of gas which drives the bullet down the barrel and on towards the target.
 Rifling grooves in the barrel impart spin to the bullet during its passage down the barrel and this acts to stabilize the bullet once in flight so it will have a more accurate path.